moquality/docs_old/docs/docs/slackbot/getting-started.md

 * Slack account & workspace: In order to use Slackbot, you will, of course, need to have created a [Slack account](https://slack.com/get-started) and a [workspace](https://slack.com/create).
 * MoQuality account: Slackbot will need to link your Slack account to your MoQuality account, which you can create [here](https://app.moquality.com/signup).
-* MoQuality team: **NEED THIS!**
-* MoQuality app: For the purpose of receiving an app's test updates from Slackbot, ensure that you have already uploaded the first version of your app through the [MoQuality website](https://app.moquality.com/).
+* MoQuality app: For the purpose of receiving an app's status updates from Slackbot, ensure that you have already uploaded the first version of your app through the [MoQuality website](https://app.moquality.com/).

 ## Installation

-Install Slackbot from **[LINK NEEDED](https://api.moquality.com)**.
+Install Slackbot from your **[MoQuality account page](https://app.moquality.com/account)** under the `Integrations` tab.
 Slack will prompt you to authorize the bot for a channel.
-There are two permissions that the bot requires.
-The first permission is the ability to *Access information about your public channels*.
-This permission is necessary for proper onboarding, as the bot must acccess your channel's list of users in order to send them private onboarding messages.
-The second permission is the ability to *Send messages as MoQuality*.
+There is one permission that the bot requires.
+Said permission is the ability to *Send messages as MoQuality*.
 This permission is necessary for Slackbot to post messages as a bot user.

 ## Setup

-Once Slackbot is installed to your workspace, there is a **critical step** you must take to enable proper interaction with Slackbot.
-Enter `/mq-link [API KEY]`, where [API KEY] is your API key, the unique identifier to your MoQuality account. **TEAM ID OR USER ID????**
+Once Slackbot is integrated with your workspace, your MoQuality and Slack accounts are linked, and you or anyone else in your workspace can invoke one of Slackbots many [Slash Commands](features/#slash commands).
+By typing `/mq` in your Slack workspace, you should see a list of the available Slash Commands.
+The first Slash Command you may want to use is `/mq-subscribe [app Id]`.
+This command subscribes the authorized channel to test updates from the given MoQuality app.
+After subscribing the channel, Slackbot posts a public message as an attachment containing information about the subscription.

 ## Troubleshooting